Mark-Wills/TF-MegaLocals/README.md

 ```
 : complexThing { x y | a b -- nuclearLaunchCode }
-  really complex stuff that uses x, y, a and b;
+  really complex stuff that uses x, y, a and b ;
 ```

 * x and y are named inputs - Two values are _popped_ from the stack and loaded into x and y.
 Whilst they loaded from data on the stack, you _can_ write to them.